-I’m so grateful that you have this business idea….it’s fantastic and it spreads the word.
+I am so grateful that you have this business idea….it is fantastic and spreads the word.